bern/music-runner/README.txt

   1. Play Song
 	- Any songs you have loaded will appear here.
 Initially, this will only contain demo songs.
 Upload your own for more!
+	- Tip: If you just want a taste of Music Runner, the demo song "Demo" is only 10 seconds long!

   2. Song Manager
 	- This lets you add or remove songs.
 To add a song, click "Add".
 Enter